• Enrol to Vote

 Local Elections 2025 - Te Kōwhiringa Pōti 2025

-Have your say on who governs the Kawerau District for the next three year in the Local Elections 2025.
+Have your say on who represents you on the Kawerau District Council in the Local Elections 2025.

 Elections are being held on Saturday 11 October 2025 to elect the Mayor and eight Councillors.
-There will also be a poll on whether to keep or remove the Kawerau Māori Ward.
+There is also a poll on whether to keep or remove the Kawerau Māori Ward.

 What do your candidates stand for?
 Check out their 90sec videos here